-- (1) Earthworks for network utilities outside the legal road or the formation width of the road shall be limited to the area and depth of the land previously disturbed or modified or within a width or depth not exceeding 2m either side of a National Grid structure or cable. - (2) Earthworks for network utilities (excluding road maintenance, repair and renewals, and minor infrastructure upgrading) within the legal road or the formation width of the road shall not exceed 10m2 and 5m3 - (3) Earthworks for the minor upgrading of road network activities shall not exceed an excavation depth of 0.6m, or the depth of land previously disturbed, except where the excavation is less than 10m2 in area and 5m3 in volume.
+- (1) Earthworks for network utilities outside the legal road or the formation width of the road shall be limited to the area and depth of the land previously disturbed or modified or within a width or depth not exceeding 2m either side of a National Grid structure or cable. - (2) Earthworks for network utilities within the legal road or the formation width of the road shall not exceed 10m2 and 5m3 - (3) Earthworks for the minor upgrading of road network activities shall not exceed an excavation depth of 0.6m. - (4) Earthworks for service connections in SEAs shall be limited to the area and depth of earth previously disturbed or modified or shall not exceed 10m2 and 5m3 - (5) After completion of the earthworks, the ground must be reinstated to at least the condition existing prior to any work starting. - (6) Land disturbance must not, after reasonable mixing, result in any of the following effects in receiving waters: - (a) the production of conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - (b) any conspicuous change in the colour or visual clarity; - (c) any emission of objectionable odour; - (d) the rendering of fresh water unsuitable for consumption by farm animals; or - (e) any significant adverse effects on aquatic life.

-- (4) Earthworks for service connections in SEAs shall be limited to the area and depth of earth previously disturbed or modified or shall not exceed 10m2 and 5m3 - (5) After completion of the earthworks, the ground must be reinstated to at least the condition existing prior to any work starting. - (6) Land disturbance must not, after reasonable mixing, result in any of the following effects in receiving waters: - (a) the production of conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - (b) any conspicuous change in the colour or visual clarity; - (c) any emission of objectionable odour; - (d) the rendering of fresh water unsuitable for consumption by farm animals; or - (e) any significant adverse effects on aquatic life. - (7) Best practice erosion and sediment control measures must be implemented for the duration of the land disturbance.
+(7) Best practice erosion and sediment control measures must be implemented for the duration of the land disturbance.
 Those measures must be installed prior to the commencement of land disturbance and maintained until the site is stabilised against erosion.